MicrosoftDocs/power-platform/power-platform/guidance/coe/update-coe-starter-kit.md

 ## Application Lifecycle Management

-We don't go deep into application lifecycle management here.
+This document doesn't go deep into application lifecycle management.
 If you're interested in recommendations and scenarios, review the [overview of application lifecycle management with Microsoft Power Platform](/power-platform/alm/overview-alm).
 ALM covers many disciplines.
-Here we touch lightly on the discipline of deploying solutions.
+This document touches lightly on the discipline of deploying solutions.

 ### ALM Accelerator